Friedrich Johann Graf von Medem

 Friedrich Johann Graf von Medem (29 August 1912 in Remten, Russian Empire presently Latvia – 1 May 1984 in Bogotá, Colombia) was a Baltic German zoologist who emigrated to Colombia at age 38 (in 1950) and later became a representative of the IUCN Crocodiles Specialist Group for South America.
 He was also known as Federico Medem and published under this name.

 Eponyms

-Numerous species have been named after Medem, including four reptiles and two frogs.
+Numerous species have been named after Medem, including the following four reptiles and three amphibians, listed in chronological order by the year in which each was described.